thoo-ma/ft_containers/README.md

 Yes, the subject is quite vague and some tests may be overkill.

+Yes, there is still some to do.

-Yes, this ft_containers is west-const powered.
+And yes, this ft_containers is east-const powered.

 I wanted to put iterators into rbtree but I failed.
 That's why map iterators seems to misfit : they were designed to suit to rbtree.